 Fishing is popular in the Lakes Entrance area.
 Many kids have their first fishing experience while on holiday in Lakes Entrance.
 You can either fish in the lakes system or on the 90 Mile beach.
 Fishing in the ocean is best done at Eastern beach car park number 2.
 You will not find swimmers or surfers in the water here.
 You will need a different fishing rig for surf fishing.
 A bigger road and heaver tackle is needed.
 The ocean will most likely yield Salmon or flathead for your dinner.

 The jetty’s that are present in town can provide a variety of fish from Bream to Garfish.
 You will find fishing jetties at the footbridge, opposite the Lakes Entrance Post Office, On Bullock Island and numerous boating jetties on the North Arm.
 Be aware that some jetties are private and used by the local fishing fleet only.

 During the summer season, the jetties are popular and it can be hard to find a spot to cast a line.
 Don’t forget you need to buy a fishing licence to fish within the state of Victoria.

 You will find a fishing and tackle shop in the Mainstreet near the RSL club where you can buy bait.
 Crabbing is another fun option for families.
 You need a crabbing net and some meat.
 You just through the net into the water and hope that the crabs crawl into your net after food.

 Lakes Entrance Mini golf is particularly popular with multiple mini-golf businesses in town.
 Our family always ends up playing mini-golf, it is one of the favourite things to do in Lakes Entrance.

 Lakes Entrance has 4 mini-golf courses to play.
-You will find 3 of them located in the main street of Lakes Entrance and one located on Roadnights Street.
+You will find 3 of them located in the main street of town and one located on Roadnights Street.
 The Roadnight street minigolf also has trampolines for use that kids will love.
 As far as Lakes Entrance attractions go Mini Golf is always popular with kids and adults